mattering-press/Hear-Here-Spatial-Practices/essays/bharti_parmar.md

 Bharti Parmar arrived in Coventry in 1986 as a Fine Art student at Lanchester Polytechnic, graduating inside Coventry Cathedral.
 Thirty-five years later, she walks through different parts of the cathedral for the _Hear Here_ podcast.
 Bharti discusses both her artistic practice, as well as the architectural and artistic features of the cathedral, before closing the conversation in the needleworkers’ room, which sits on the lower ground floor under the nave, next to the archives room.
 Her attention to the elements and patterns of site-specific materials is interconnected with her own practice, as well as with broader histories of colonialism and radicalism in the city of Coventry.

-.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/Pod02_Plumbline_2.jpg left caption="‘The Plumb Line and the City’ (1971) by Clarke Fitzgerald" alt="‘The Plumb Line and the City’ (1971) by Clarke Fitzgerald"
+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/Pod02_Plumbline_2.jpg right caption="‘The Plumb Line and the City’ (1971) by Clarke Fitzgerald" alt="‘The Plumb Line and the City’ (1971) by Clarke Fitzgerald"

 Bharti’s conversation moves between textile production, political change and the Sutherland tapestry; botany, colonialism, and the Live and Dye Garden; the Plumb Line, cities, pennies in the floor as liminal points and the canopy as a threshold; as well as the needleworkers’ room with kneelers, women’s groups, stitches; bell ringing and the mathematical system; as well as embodied research as a fellowship.